Mount Rogers IDC provides:

 In 1986, the IDC started the manufacture of the first JWOD (Javits-Wagner-O’Day) product with a contract with Defense Personnel Support Center (DPSC) for Personal Effects (PE) Bags.
 The name JWOD was changed to AbilityOne in 2007, and the IDC continues to produce AbilityOne products for the federal government, such as Men’s Handkerchiefs, Helmet Covers, PE bags, and Sleeping Shirts for the United States Army; wiping cloths for the U.S. Navy; and coin bags for the Federal Mint.

 The IDC has been successful in acquiring supplemental funding to support the services provided during its long history.
 Funding grants for equipment, vehicles, staffing, and training have been acquired from the Virginia Department of Rehabilitative Services, the Virginia Department of Rail and Public Transportation (DRPT), the Department of Behavioral Health and Developmental Services, and NISH.
-A primary funding source since 2001, DRPT has provided for the purchase of thirteen (13) wheelchair-lift equipped vehicles.
+A primary funding source since 2001, DRPT has provided for the purchase of twenty-two (22) wheelchair-lift equipped vehicles.

 Currently the IDC operates three facilities – in Atkins, Wytheville, and Hillsville, Virginia – and serves more than 300 individuals with disabilities.
 Services provided include Employment Services, Prevocational Services, and Day Support Services.
 In February, 2009, MRCSB held a “kickoff “for leadership staff on Becoming a Person-Centered Organization, thus building on processes that are working to support and expand the implementation of person-centered practices.